mcharouk/aws/Certification/developer.md

   * NONE (default)
   * TOTAL (amount of RCU)
   * INDEXES (amount of RCU for each table and index that was accessed)
+* DynamoDB Streams are in near real time.
+To process them in real time, they must use Kinesis Adapter.

+## Locking

+* Optimistic Locking
+  * update based on a version number.
+Only can update the item if the version has not changed.
+Prevents changes that can be made by others.
+* Pessimistic Locking
+  * It locks the object in the database, preventing users to update it.
+This operation can interrupt user operations.
+* Overly optimistic locking
+  * for scenarios where there is no concurrency on a single item.
+No checks are performed.

 # Kinesis